F-LAB-Systems/SITL_2021/README.md

 ![F-lab](https://user-images.githubusercontent.com/78522341/106847388-cc341f80-66d4-11eb-9966-00c068135fcc.png)

-Let's get started by opening up the Terminal on you system and following the commands
+Let's get started by opening up the Terminal on your system and entering following the commands:

 ## STEP 1